 Ernest died in 1977 and Joan continued the work of EKCT until her death in 1991.
 Their legacy has been continued by subsequent generations of the Kleinwort family, with Ernest and Joan’s grandchildren appointed to the board of Trustees today.

 Since records began in 1978, EKCT has donated over £50 million to charitable causes.

 The board of Trustees is made up of members of the Kleinwort family and independent Trustees, invited to bring a breadth of interests, skills, and experience to the board.

 There have been three Chairmen since inception, Patrick Pery, 6th Earl of Limerick (deceased), Sir Simon Robertson and the current Chairman Lord Chandos.
 With the serving Trustees they have ensured that the original wishes of the founders to support the good causes in the County of Sussex and the conservation of wildlife worldwide, have been maintained to this day.

 The Trustees have wide discretionary power to promote and support charitable purposes and activities, and choose to be exclusively grant-making, funded by their investment returns with no fundraising or operating activities.

-The Director and Administrator of EKCT oversee governance and administration.
+The Director and Grants Officer of EKCT oversee governance and administration.

 In 2021 the Trustees decided that it was appropriate to change the legal structure of the Trust from a traditional Charitable Trust to a Charitable Incorporated Organisation (CIO).
 This change was purely administrative and there have been no changes to the Trust’s objectives or grant making philosophy.